fetchai/colearn/docs/differential_privacy.md

 # How to use differential privacy with colearn
 Differential privacy is available for the PyTorchLearner and KerasLearner models.
-To enable DP, ensure that in the model config you have selected a models that is derived from PyTorch or KerasLearner, and that use_dp is set to True.
+To enable DP, ensure that in the model config you have selected a model that is derived from PyTorch or KerasLearner, and that `use_dp = True`.
 An example ModelConfig for MNIST is shown below:

 ```python3